Sinosauropteryx

 Sinosauropteryx was a small theropod with an unusually long tail and short arms.
 The longest known specimen reaches up to 1.07 m in length, with an estimated weight of 0.55 kg.
-It was a close relative of the similar but older genus Compsognathus, both genera belonging to the family Compsognathidae.
-Only one species of Sinosauropteryx has been named: S. prima, meaning "first" in reference to its status as the first feathered non-avialian dinosaur species discovered.
-Three specimens have been described.
-The third specimen previously assigned to this genus represents either a second, as-yet unnamed species or a distinct, related genus.
+It was considered a close relative of the similar but older genus Compsognathus, with both genera belonging to the family Compsognathidae, though subsequent analyses did not recover this family to be monophyletic and placed Sinosauropteryx within its own family, Sinosauropterygidae.
+Two species of Sinosauropteryx have been named.
+The first, S. prima, is known from three specimens, named "first" in reference to its status as the first feathered non-avian dinosaur species discovered.
+The third specimen previously assigned to Sinosauropteryx most likely represents a tyrannosauroid unrelated to this genus.
+The second, S. lingyuanensis, is known from a single specimen, named after its type locality.

 Sinosauropteryx lived in what is now northeastern China during the early Cretaceous period.
 It was among the first dinosaurs discovered from the Yixian Formation in Liaoning Province, and was a member of the Jehol Biota.
-Well-preserved fossils of this species illustrate many aspects of its biology, such as its diet and reproduction.
+Well-preserved fossils of this genus illustrate many aspects of its biology, such as its diet and reproduction.